Rakaia Gorge Walkway, Methven, Canterbury

 How to get to the Rakaia Gorge Track

-The Rakaia Gorge is located about 15 minutes from Methven, Mid Canterbury and is on the Inland Scenic Route.
-Route 77 crosses a number of hidden rural gems across Canterbury.
+The Rakaia Gorge is located about 15 minutes from Methven, Mid Canterbury and is on the Inland Scenic Route 72.
+Route 72 crosses a number of hidden rural gems across Canterbury.
 The drive time from Christchurch to the Rakaia Gorge via Windwhistle is about an hour.
-The beautiful scenic gorge sits in the shadow of Mt Hutt which has a great skifield suitable for kids and families of all ages (And they are part of the Kids for Free Programme)
+The beautiful scenic gorge sits in the shadow of Mt Hutt which has a great skifield suitable for kids and families of all ages

 The first time I did this half day walk, it took me forever to find the actual start of the track, so let me give you a run down.